London Borough of Hammersmith and Fulham: Economy

-Sony Mobile Communications has its headquarters in the borough.
+Sony Mobile Communications has its UK headquarters in the borough.

 Iberia operates the Iberia House in the borough.
 All Nippon Airways operates the London Office on the fourth floor of Hythe House.
 South African Airways has its United Kingdom office in the South African Airways House.
 CE Europe, a subsidiary of Capcom, has its head office in the George House in Hammersmith in the borough.
-As of May 2011 it will be relocating to the Metro Building in Hammersmith.
+As of May 2011, it relocated to the Metro Building in Hammersmith.
 Iran Air's London offices are also located in the borough.
 The airline moved there by Wednesday 4 January 2012.Disney and L'Oréal also all have UK headquarters in Hammersmith, as well as a number of other major businesses.

 For a 15-year period Air France had its UK and Ireland office in Hammersmith.
 In 2006 the UK and Ireland office was moved to Hatton Cross, London Borough of Hounslow.

 Until 2013, Virgin Group Ltd. had its corporate headquarters at The School House, Brook Green.
 The office was moved to the Battleship Building, near the Westway in Paddington, in the City of Westminster.

 Also, TAP Portugal runs an administrative office in the Borough, near to Hammersmith Bus Station.

-Politics

-Hammersmith & Fulham is administered by 46 councillors.
-The Labour Party won control of the borough at the 2014 council elections held on 22 May with 26 councilors to the Conservative Party's 20 councilors, following Conservative control of the council since the 2006 council election.
-The council leader is Stephen Cowan.

-The borough is divided into 16 electoral wards, all bar two electing three councillors apiece.
-These are: